tinjet11/BrickBreaker-Java-Coursework/README.md

 - Enclosed Platform.runLater within the thread tasks to ensure JavaFX UI updates are performed on the JavaFX application thread.
 - Properly handled thread interruptions (Thread.currentThread().isInterrupted()) and exceptions to enhance robustness.
 - Simplified the stop method to shut down the ExecutorService instead of individually stopping threads.
+- Check isLoadFromSave before set the time in `start()`, successfully fix the logic issue

 ### LoadSave.java
 - Fixed some variable typo errors.